-A wanderer in Nebraska or Kansas today who was given to evocative metaphor would most likely need an especially vivid imagination, not only to produce the metaphor but even to imagine the prairie.
+A wanderer in Nebraska or Kansas today who was given to evocative metaphor would most likely need a vivid imagination, not only to produce the metaphor but even to imagine the prairie.
 Very little of this uniquely North American landscape remains, especially the tallgrass prairie that is Heat-Moon's subject and that helped make up the mixed grass prairie that loomed so large in the lives of Cather's characters.

 Prairie once covered 140 million acres, from Saskatchewan to Texas, the Rocky Mountains to Indiana.
 Shortgrass dominated in the west, where there was least rain; tallgrass in the east, where it was wettest; and mixed grass in between, where the dominant grasses varied from place to place according to climate and other local factors.
 The tallest grasses averaged about six feet but grew to as much as ten; Heat-Moon says "red men once stood atop their horses to see twenty yards ahead."1 Tallgrass produced the deepest and most fertile soil; but it was this very quality that led to its demise when settlers plowed nearly all of it up in the second half of the 19th century for cropland.
-Today only some 4% of the original extent of tallgrass remains, essentially none of it in Nebraska; the area around Red Cloud, where Cather lived, has all been plowed for agriculture.
+Today less than 4% of the original extent of tallgrass remains, essentially none of it in Nebraska; the area around Red Cloud, where Cather lived, has all been plowed for agriculture.

 A significant parcel still exists in eastern Kansas in the Flint Hills, Heat-Moon's subject.
 The presence of flint, or chert, in the soil there made the area unsuitable for plowing, and it was left for ranchland, with cattle replacing bison in the landscape.
 The primary grasses here are big bluestem, little bluestem, switch grass, and Indian grass, though there are dozens of others plus hundreds of species of forbs (non-woody flowering plants, including those we think of as wildflowers).
 Indeed, diversity is one of the most salient features of the prairie, and one of the secrets of its persistence.